ziyanc080/EE599_HW5/README.md

 bazel test tests:q2_student_test
 ```

+Time Complexity Analysis:

+Since priority queue is implemented bt heap.
+So, every push requries a trickle up, which takes O(lgn) in the worst case.
+So the psuh all the elemtns needs O(nlgn).

+Then, we pop all the elements and stores into the vector.
+Every pop requires a trickle down, which also takes O(lgn) in the worst case.
+So pop all the elements requries O(nlgn).

+Hence, the total time is O(nlgn + nlgn) = O(nlgn)

 ## Question 3 (20 Points.
 Easy)

 Write a function ```int findKthSmallest(const vector<vector<int>> &input, int k)``` that finds the kth smallest element among all elements in all vectors and returns that value.